AMGarkin/BDO-GuildQuestMod/README.md

 - copy updateLangData.cmd and *.txt files from this folder to game folder (C:\Program Files (x86)\Black Desert Online\\\*.\*)
 - extract BDO_decrypt.exe and BDO_encrypt.exe from the latest [BDOcrypt release](https://github.com/AMGarkin/BDOcrypt/releases/latest) to the game folder
 - extract ReplaceLanguage.exe from the latest [ReplaceLanguage release](https://github.com/AMGarkin/ReplaceLanguage/releases/latest) also to the game folder
 2) Run updateLangData.cmd ?? to replace localized texts with texts in replace_??.txt.
-I recommend running tools as Administrator, if tools have insufficient access rights, new files won't be created at all or will be empty.
+I recommend running tools as Administrator, if tools don't have insufficient access rights, new files won't be created at all or will be empty.
 - ?? is optional parameter language code - EN, DE or FR.
 If you use parameter it will replace texts only for specified language (it will be a bit faster), no parameter means replace texts for all 3 languages.
 (There is support for SP in updateLangData.cmd, but I didn't create replace_sp.txt yet.
 Anyone knows Spanish language?)
 3) Run (or restart) the game